OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 ###gulp watch

 Builds and watches everything.
 After running this once, your builds will be a lot faster.
-Now if you make a change anything anywhere in fabric, only that area/section/file will get build/changed/moved etc:
+Now if you make a change anything anywhere in Fabric, only that area/section/file will get build/changed/moved etc:

 ###gulp watch-debug